 Understanding IRA rollovers

 A direct rollover is the easiest way to move money between retirement accounts.
-With a direct rollover, a distribution check is made payable to the new trustee/custodian, for the benefit of the account owner.
+With a direct rollover, a distribution check is made payable to the new trustee/custodian, for the benefit of the account owner's new retirement account or plan.
 Since there is no distribution to an account holder, a direct rollover is not a taxable event, meaning no taxes are paid on the amount that was rolled over at the time of the rollover.

 Direct rollover illustration